yash04747/docs/docs/premium/metaboxes.md

 ```

 ## Example Usage
 This is one of the things that makes the metaboxes ultra slick.
 ReduxFramework creates a global variable for you to access all your panel options with.
 Say your opt_name is `redux_demo`, then you can use the global variable `$redux_demo` to access your values.
 Now what's cool is the metaboxes code overrides those values!
 That means you only have to code your functions ONCE.
 So say you have a layout field in your panel and on your pages.
-If you change a single post, and have the layout be say 3, while the panel says 2, the code exposed to your data will be 3.
+If you change a single post, and have the layout be 3, while the panel says 2, the code exposed to your data will be 3.
 Redux metaboxes does it all for you.

 ### Accessing Data Within Loops
 Within loops, Redux will automatically update your Redux global variable with the appropriate values.
 If you're trying to do it another way, you will need to use the following function: